-While everyone is subject to failings and mistakes in the workplace, when women in high places fail in the public eye, it’s viewed as a harder fall — a reason why women shouldn’t lead — with more intense media scrutiny and criticism.
-Yep, it’s been proven.
-There’s a nice double standard for you.
+While everyone is subject to failings and mistakes in the workplace, when women in high places fail in the public eye, it’s perceived as a harder fall — viewed as a reason why women shouldn’t lead — with more intense media scrutiny and criticism.

-For other marginalized groups, problems only seem to amplify, especially with both gender and race discrimination concerns intensifying underrepresentation.
-Perhaps more than gender, race is a huge concern for women in tech.
+For marginalized groups, prejudice can amplify underrepresentation.
+Perhaps more than gender bias, racial discrimination is a critical concern for women in tech.

 In 2013, women of black, Hispanic, and Native American descent made up 18% of the college-aged population, yet they only earned 6% of computing degrees and 3% of engineering degrees.

-Watch the roadblocks continue: LGBTQ women in the technology industry are craving a voice that, more often than not, goes unheard.
-An estimated 10 million Americans identify as LGBTQ, and in thriving tech-centric cities, these populations are greater than the national average.
-So it’s clear that this group deserves far greater representation in tech.
+LGBTQ women in technology are also craving representation.
+An estimated 10 million Americans identify as LGBTQ, and in thriving tech-centric cities, these populations are higher than the national average.

-Only three years ago (yes, 2016) did Facebook release diversity stats that included LGBTQ data — of its workforce, 7% of workers identified as lesbian, gay, bisexual, transgender, or asexual.
-Even with many companies earning Human Rights Campaign Foundation’s rainbow seal of approval (meaning, they have LGBTQ inclusion policies), few numbers in this group are reaching top levels of these companies.
-Policies do not a diverse environment make.
-There’s still a looong way to go before equalizing truly happens.
+Even with many companies earning the Human Rights Campaign Foundation’s rainbow seal of approval (meaning they have LGBTQ inclusion policies), few numbers in this group are reaching the top levels of these companies.

-These numbers just don’t make (dollars and) sense.
-At this rate, it will take until 2133 to close the gender gap globally.
-We ain’t got time for that!
-For women — and for the overall success of our businesses and culture — we have to make some ch-ch-ch-changes.
+These numbers just don’t make dollars or sense.
+At this rate, it will take another 99 years to close the gender gap globally.
+We don’t have time for that.
+For women — and for the overall success of our businesses and culture — we have to make ch-ch-ch-changes.